Chart Color Schemes

 Bowen Mountain has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 0 projects likely to impact this area.
-Notable projects include Hawkesbury-Neap Valley Flood Management, Western Sydney Infrastructure Plan, Digital Western Parkland City, and another Western Sydney Infrastructure Plan.
-The following list details those most relevant:.
+No changes were made to the infrastructure in the area during this period.
+No major projects or planning initiatives have been identified by AreaSearch as likely to impact the area.
+Key projects include Hawkesbury-Nepean Valley Flood Management, Western Sydney Infrastructure Plan, Digital Western Parkland City, and Western Sydney Infrastructure Plan.
+The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.